JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Galactic Center Survey (GCS): Galactic Center Archaeology

-The nature of spiral arms, especially if the spiral arms are classic density wave like features \citep[][]{Lin+Shu64} or transient features \citep[e.g.,][]{Sellwood11}, is currently hotly debated \citep[see][for reviews]{Dobbs+Baba14,SellwoodMaster2022ARAA}.
-Spiral arms could be related with the bar \citep[e.g.,][]{Athanassolua12} and induced by the satellite galaxy interactions \citep[e.g.,][]{Purcell+Bullock+Tollerud+11,Pettitt+Tasker+Wadsley16}.
+The nature of spiral arms, especially whether they are classical density wave-like features \citep[][]{Lin+Shu64} or transient features \citep[e.g.,][]{Sellwood11}, is currently hotly debated \citep[see][for reviews]{Dobbs+Baba14,SellwoodMaster2022ARAA}.
+Spiral arms could be related to the bar \citep[e.g.,][]{Athanassolua12} and induced by satellite galaxy interactions \citep[e.g.,][]{Purcell+Bullock+Tollerud+11,Pettitt+Tasker+Wadsley16}.
 Also, the effects of spiral arms on radial migration depend on the nature of the spiral arms.
 Radial migration is much more significant if the spiral arms are transient features \citep[e.g.,][]{Sellwood+Binney02,Grand+Kawata+Cropper12}. \jasmine{} will provide detailed kinematics of the stars towards the Galacitc center, which covers the Sagittarius arm and the Scutum-Centaurus arm.
-The locations of the spiral arms of the Galaxy are still not measured confidently from the stellar kinematics, although they can be traced with the gas, star forming regions and young stars \citep[e.g.,][]{Nakanishi+Sofue06,Reid+Menten+Bruthaler+19,Skowron+Skowron+Mroz+19,Colombo+Duarte-Cabral+Pettitt+22}.
-It is also debated if the Sagittarius arm is the major arm, i.e. a stellar arm, or purely a gas arm \citep[e.g.,][]{Benjamin+05, Pettitt+Dobbs+Acreman+Price14}, although the recent {\it Gaia}~EDR3 data indicate the excess of the young stars in the Sagittarius arm \citep{Poggio+Drimmel+Cantat-Gaudin+21}.
+The locations of the spiral arms of the Galaxy are still not measured confidently from the stellar kinematics, although they can be traced with the gas, star forming regions, and young stars \citep[e.g.,][]{Nakanishi+Sofue06,Reid+Menten+Bruthaler+19,Skowron+Skowron+Mroz+19,Colombo+Duarte-Cabral+Pettitt+22}.
+It is also debated whether the Sagittarius arm is the major arm, i.e., a stellar arm, or purely a gas arm \citep[e.g.,][]{Benjamin+05, Pettitt+Dobbs+Acreman+Price14}, although the recent {\it Gaia}~EDR3 data indicate an excess of young stars in the Sagittarius arm \citep{Poggio+Drimmel+Cantat-Gaudin+21}.
 A crucial piece of information regarding the nature of spiral arms and the strength of stellar spiral arms is the stellar kinematics both inside and outside of the arm \citep{Baba+Saitoh+Wada13,Baba+Kawata+Matsunaga+18,Kawata+Hunt+Grand+14}.
-In addition to GCS, we plan to run the Galactic mid-plane survey (see section~\ref{sec:gmps} for more details).
+In addition to the GCS, we plan to run the Galactic mid-plane survey (see section~\ref{sec:gmps} for more details).
 The combination of these data can provide the kinematics of the both sides of the Sagittarius arm and Scutum-Centaurus arm at different radii.
 Comparison between these data and $N$-body modelling of disk galaxies will be necessary to ultimately answer the long-standing question in Galactic astronomy of the nature of spiral arms.